kg583/5MAT/6MAT/README.md

 ## Control Flow

-### Blocks
+### Groups and Blocks

-**Blocks** are collections of instructions, usually indented for clarity.
-Some blocks create **scopes**, whose execution can be terminated early using **break** instructions.
+**Groups** are collections of instructions, usually indented for clarity.
+Some groups create **blocks**, whose execution can be terminated early using **break** instructions.

 #### `{ ... }`
-Create a scoped block and execute it.
-Breaking instructions terminate execution in the *current* scope.
-Scoped block argument placeholders are denoted by `{ ... }`.
+Create a block and execute it.
+Breaking instructions terminate execution in the *current* block.
+Block argument placeholders are denoted by `{ ... }`.

 #### `[ ... ]`
-Create an unscoped block and execute it.
-Breaking instructions terminate execution in the *containing* scope.
-Unscoped block argument placeholders are denoted by `[ ... ]`, with `[{ ... }]` meaning any block is permitted.
+Create an instruction group and execute it.
+Breaking instructions terminate execution in the *containing* block.
+Group argument placeholders are denoted by `[ ... ]`, with `[{ ... }]` meaning either a group or a block is permitted.

 #### `BUFFER { ... }`
 Create a buffer block and execute it.
 Prints which occur inside buffer blocks do *not* succeed if the block is broken out of at any point.